markdingo/miekgrrl/README.md

 [miekg](https://github.com/miekg/dns) package prior to understanding the purpose of this package.

-The sole reason for adaptor packages such as this is to keep the `rrl` package agnostic.
+The sole reason for adaptor packages such as this is to keep `markdingo/rrl` agnostic.

 ### Project Status